KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 - **UPSI** — Unknown Principle Supra-Intelligence
 A symbolic framework for pre-intelligent AI.
 Not a thinker,
-but the structureless field from which thought may emerge.
+but the unpatterned field from which thought may emerge.

 ---